 A study of metal fastening by welding methods.
 Oxyacetylene and electric welding procedures and their effects on metal properties will be discussed.
 Laboratory provides experience in the use of arc and oxyacetylene welding and oxyacetylene cutting.
-[Fall, Spring] Applied Learning - Other [1 credits] [1 contact hour(s)]
+Co-requisite: AGEN 151X [Fall, Spring] Applied Learning-Other [1 credit] [1 contact hour]